-A legal worker who accepts a Social Work position outside his/her present corporation shall be subject to a four (4) month probationary period.
-A legal worker who accepts any position other than a Social Worker position outside his/her present corporation shall be subject to a two (2) month probationary period.
+A legal worker who accepts a Social Work position outside their present corporation shall be subject to a four (4) month probationary period.
+A legal worker who accepts any position other than a Social Worker position outside their present corporation shall be subject to a two (2) month probationary period.